 The most important reason individuals and companies choose to encrypt their emails is privacy.
 As previously mentioned, about 128 billion business emails are sent daily.
 When information about

-business deals and finances is shared via emails, it is important that only those with the decryption key access them so that your company is not at risk for a takeover.
+business deals and finances are shared via emails, it is important that only those with the decryption key access them so that your company is not at risk for a takeover.
 No one wants their trade secrets to be revealed.

 2. Government Regulation and Compliance